tc39/proposal-temporal/docs/README.md

 ### **Temporal.Instant**

 A `Temporal.Instant` represents a fixed point in time (called **"exact time"**), without regard to calendar or location.
-For a human-readable local calendar date or clock time, use a `Temporal.TimeZone` and `Temporal.Calendar` to obtain a `Temporal.ZonedDateTime` or `Temporal.DateTime`.
+For a human-readable local calendar date or clock time, use a `Temporal.TimeZone` and `Temporal.Calendar` to obtain a `Temporal.ZonedDateTime` or `Temporal.PlainDateTime`.

 See [Temporal.Instant Documentation](./instant.md) for detailed documentation.